joomlatools/joomlatools-framework-migrator/README.md

-# Migrator for Joomlatools Framework
+# Migrator Component for Joomlatools Framework

-This is a re-usable component for exporting and importing extension data.This component is built on top of [Joomlatools Framework](https://github.com/joomlatools/joomlatools-framework).
+This is a re-usable component for exporting and importing extension data for [Joomlatools Framework].

 ## Requirements